Wabinab/Xenoblade-Chronicles-3-The-Book/src/16_colony_4.md

 ---

-(Night fall.
-A group of agnians were defending those supplies.
-Wolves surrounded them.
-Dead Agnians "lives" were floating into the air.)
+Nighttime.
+As they approached, they saw two Agnian soldiers standing in front of the supplies, surrounded by wolves.
+Several Agnian corpses were already lying around them.

 Lanz: "H-Hey...
 Something's not right."

 Sena: "W-what do we do?"

-TAion: "Huh?"
+Taion: "Huh?"

 Noah: "No time to daydream.
 We have to hurry!"
-Ethel already summoned her blade as she rushed towards the wolves, knocking one down in the progress.
+Ethel made the first move, summoned her blade and ran towards the wolves, slicing one on her way and killing it.

 The group caught up from behind, Noah shouting to her, "Ethel!"

 "You're right, Noah.
 We have no time to waste...
 Let's rout those nuisances."
-They summoned their blades as the Agnian soldiers ran off to the side.
-The wolves now turned their attention on them.
+Together, they summoned their blades and face the wolves, which now turned to face them.
+The two Agnian soldiers ran off to the side, away from battle.

 ---